eabeam/EC140.F21/index.md

 I've posted examples of successful policy briefs from previous classes on Blackboard

 There isn't "correct" policy brief, because the needs of each organization differ.
 Many sample briefs include pictures and stylistic elements (smiling children, borders, etc.) to create a polished look.
-Graphic design skills are not necessary; [however your briefs should look professional]{.ul} -- like something you could actually send to a policymaker.
+Graphic design skills are not necessary; **however, your briefs should look professional**—like something you could actually send to a policymaker.
 I do recommend paying attention to your formatting and using text boxes, simple charts, and/or tables as appropriate to illustrate your points.
 These can help you clearly convey your ideas within the word limit and make a nice-looking document.

 You will be graded based on **four key elements:**